With the universal Christian Church, as Lutherans, we teach and respond to the love of the Triune God.

 As Lutherans, what we believe comes from the Bible, God's message of love and hope for all people.
 The Bible is the written Word of God, handed down to us to point us to the truth that we are saved from our sin and eternal death only by the life, death, and resurrection of Jesus Christ.
 We believe the Bible is completely reliable and without error.
 In it we learn everything we need to know about God's love and His gifts to us.

-We are part of a large denomination known as the Lutheran Church-Missouri Synod (LCMS)
+We are part of the Lutheran Church-Missouri Synod (LCMS)

 Grace is an unearned, undeserved gift to us.
 God loves us, even though we are sinful, rebel against Him and do not deserve His love.
 He sent Jesus, His Son, to love the unlovable and save the ungodly.